-- Apply knowledge in new and creative ways in complex environments. - Apply analytical frameworks to evaluate the influence of diverse factors affecting contemporary challenges. - Appraise the moral and ethical implications inherent in documents, a course of planned actions, and in research findings. - Demonstrate accountability for personal development in a community of learners dedicated to scholarship in the selected discipline. - Contribute to the intellectual community both within and across disciplines. - Manifest a spirit of stewardship in the use of personal time and talents with respect to one's chosen discipline and the next generation of colleagues.
+- 1. Apply knowledge in new and creative ways in complex environments. - 2.
+Apply analytical frameworks to evaluate the influence of diverse factors affecting contemporary challenges. - 3.
+Appraise the moral and ethical implications inherent in documents, a course of planned actions, and in research findings. - 4.
+Through research, scholarly practice, and professional development, the student will infuse new knowledge into his/her discipline and share that knowledge with stakeholders--professional peers, students, and the community.